-So do you need the acting skills of a West End star to become a Freemason?
+So do you need the acting skills of a West End star to become a freemason?
 Certainly not.
 In the convivial atmosphere of a Masonic meeting, members soon learn to relax and enjoy taking part in something rather special.
 It’s a place where everyone can be themselves and contribute in a way that suits their own personality.
-Many members actually find that learning and performing these rituals is a useful programme of self development.
-For those that want to do it, Freemasonry also provides the opportunity to practise after-dinner speaking with a totally friendly audience.
+Many members actually find that learning and performing these rituals is a useful programme for self-development.
+For those that want to do it, freemasonry also provides the opportunity to practise after-dinner speaking with a totally friendly audience.

 What about the membership cost?
 Membership subscriptions compare favourably with everyday sports and social clubs.
 Freemasonry is not a rich man’s hobby but an affordable and rewarding pastime for the many.

 What else is involved in becoming a freemason?

 You have to be male, aged 21 or over and be of good character (which means not having any criminal convictions).
 You must also believe in a Supreme Being, but Freemasonry is not a religion; men from a variety of faiths belong.